calicoquito/quito.core/README.rst

    docker run -it -p 8080:8080 <imagehash>

-Installation of Addon to a Plone site
+Installation of Addon To A Plone Site
 --------------------------------------

 Install quito.core by adding it to your buildout::